-- Fentanyl Citrate Injection is indicated for: analgesic action of short duration during the anesthetic periods, premedication, induction and maintenance and in the immediate postoperative eriod (recovery room) as the need arises. - use as an opioid analgesic supplement in general or regional anesthesia. administration with a neuroleptic as an anesthetic premedication, for the induction of anesthesia and as an adjunct in the maintenance of general - and regional anesthesia. use as an anesthetic agent with oxygen in selected high risk patients, such as those undergoing open heart surgery or certain complicated neurological or orthopedic procedures.
+- · use as an opioid analgesic supplement in general or regional anesthesia. administration with a neuroleptic as an anesthetic premedication, for the induction of anesthesia and as an adjunct in the maintenance of general - · use as an anesthetic agent with oxygen in selected high risk patients, neurological or orthopedic procedures.

------ DOSAGE AND ADMINISTRATION ------
+- DOSAGE AND ADMINISTRATION -

-· Fentanyl Citrate Injection should be administered only by persons specifically trained in the use of intravenous anesthetics and management of the respiratory effects of potent opioids.
+- · Fentanyl Citrate Injection should be administered only by persons specifically trained in the use of intravenous anesthetics and management of the respiratory effects of potent opioids. - ment, and oxygen are readily available (2.1).